 You’ll hear hooves right out of Monty Python and the Holy Grail to signify the skeleton horsey bull things, you’ll hear chainsaws from the pumpkin headed, overall wearing maniacs (I can’t believe I get to explain this), but the one you’ll fear and love the most are the noises generated by the screaming bombers.
 You’ll hear them long before you can see them.

 Their suicidal screech starts out faint, then grows louder, and louder, and louder and BOOM your health takes a huge hit.
 They will ALWAYS catch up to you and no, you can’t hide from them.
-Unlike the other enemies, you can survive a couple of close hits from an enemy that flanked you.
+With other enemies, you can survive a couple of close hits.
 Sam doesn’t have that luxury with the bombers.
-It creates a great sense of fearful anticipation; sure, they’re easy to take out but can you take out all of them in time?
+It creates a great sense of fearful anticipation; sure, they’re easy to take out, but can you take out all of them in time?